 Every player uses the same sniper rifle.
-There are no variants, no attachments, no skins that affect performance.
-This is by design — SNIPE’s skill expression comes from how you use it, not what you use.
+No variants, no attachments, no skins that affect performance.
+SNIPE’s skill expression comes from how you use it, not what you use.

 Scoping Mechanics